Chippalrus/chippalrus.github.io/src/content/spec/about.md

 # About
 *Mostly self-taught; totally not a professional*.
 All-purpose ~~flour~~ coder for Web-Dev and Game Dev.
-I pick up and learn things out of interest, it just happens to be mostly related to interactive digital media.
+Learning things out of interest.

 ### Languages
 > #### Game Dev